-Blackman Agriculture was established in 2004 and has built a reputation as one of the leading breeders of robust and versatile cereals.
+Blackman Agriculture Ltd was established by plant breeder, John Blackman, in 2014.
+Since then, the Cambridgeshire based company has built a reputation as one of the leading plant breeders and sell their pioneering varieties of cereals both within the UK, and internationally.

 Blackman Agriculture was introduced to Fiscale by their accountant, who acknowledged the specialist nature of the R&D Tax Credit scheme.
-Fiscale were an obvious choice as they knew that we hold a 100% success record in making successful R&D Tax Credit claims.
+Fiscale were an obvious choice, based on our perfect record in making successful R&D Tax Credit claims.

 Fiscale’s Technical Director, Stephen, uncovered the true complexity of the research and development activities taking place, during their initial meeting.